m-redding/UXstudy/README.md

     try
     {
-        // Only let the program try to send for 5 seconds var cancellationTokenSource = new CancellationTokenSource();
+        // Only let the program try to enqueue for 5 seconds var cancellationTokenSource = new CancellationTokenSource();
         cancellationTokenSource.CancelAfter(TimeSpan.FromSeconds(5));

         // Enqueue some events
         for (var eventNum = 0; eventNum < 10; eventNum++)
         {